freeradical13/freeradical13.github.io/index.md

 The decreased membrane potential created by an electrogenic pump creates potential energy which is used by transport proteins called [cotransports][] to perform various functions when the ions flow back down their concentration gradient.

-[Endocytosis][] occurs when the membrane invaginates, creating a pocket into which extracellular material falls into and then the membrane forms around that material, allowing it to be brought inside as a vesicle.
+[Endocytosis][] occurs when the membrane invaginates (also called [pinocytosis][]), creating a pocket into which extracellular material falls into and then the membrane forms around that material, allowing it to be brought inside as a vesicle.

 [Exocytosis][] occurs when a vesicle merges with the membrane (e.g. with a [porosome][]) and then the material is pushed into the extracellular space.